auburn-comp-math/math-5630-6630/_sources/differentiation_quadrature.md

 ## Extrapolation

-From the previous discussion, we already know that interpolation provides an estimate \emph{within} the original observation range.
+From the previous discussion, we already know that interpolation provides an estimate **within** the original observation range.
 The extrapolation is similar but aims to produce estimates outside the observation range.
 However, extrapolation may be subject to a greater uncertainty, see {numref}`extrapolation`, one should use it only when an overestimate is hardly occurring.

 ```{figure} images/doc/extrapolate.png
 ---